Willie Calhoun Player Props: Yankees vs. Rays

 Willie Calhoun At The Plate

-- Calhoun is hitting .240 with a double, two home runs and four walks.
+- Calhoun has a double, two home runs and five walks while batting .245.

-- In 56.3% of his 16 games this season, Calhoun has picked up at least one hit.
-He's also had three multi-hit games.
+- Calhoun has picked up a hit in 10 of 17 games this season, with multiple hits three times.

-- In 16 games played this season, he has homered in two of them.
+- In 17 games played this season, he has gone deep in two of them.

-- In five games this year, Calhoun has picked up an RBI, with more than one RBI once.
+- Calhoun has driven in a run in five games this season (29.4%), including one multiple-RBI game.

-- He has scored in four games this year (25.0%), but has had no multi-run games.
+- He has scored in four games this season (23.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.